What is the advantage of working with Protolabs? Why should I choose your company to make my parts?

 What are Protolabs' machining capabilities?
 What size can my part be?

 For information on part size and other considerations for milling and turning, please see our design guidelines.

 Why should I have my part machined rather than 3D printed?

 Machined parts have the true properties of the material you select.
 Our process allows you to get parts machined from blocks of solid plastic and metal in the same time frame, if not faster, than 3D-printed parts.

-We offer plastic and liquid silicone rubber molding as well as overmolding and insert molding in low-volume quantities of 25 to 10,000+ pieces.
+We offer plastic and liquid silicone rubber moulding as well as overmoulding and insert moulding in low-volume quantities of 25 to 10,000+ pieces.
 Typical manufacturing times are 1 to 15 business days.
-Rapid injection molding helps product developers get prototypes and production parts that are suitable for functional testing or final use within days.
+Rapid injection moulding helps product developers get prototypes and production parts that are suitable for functional testing or final use within days.

 What is unique about the Protolabs' process?

-What is the typical cost of injection-molded parts with Protolabs?
+What is the typical cost of injection-moulded parts with Protolabs?

 This depends on part geometry and complexity.
 The best way to estimate cost is to upload your model to our website to receive an interactive quote within hours.
-Protolabs is able to create your mold at a fraction of the price of traditional injection molding because of our proprietary analysis software, automated processes, and use of aluminum molds.
+Protolabs is able to create your mould at a fraction of the price of traditional injection moulding because of our proprietary analysis software, automated processes, and use of aluminium moulds.

 How does the quoting process work?